 Finding a place to use a credit card in Greece is relatively easy given that it’s a major tourist destination.
-While larger establishments, such as hotels, bars and museums will mostly accept cards, smaller restaurants and shops may not.
+While larger establishments, such as hotels, bars and museums will mostly accept cards, smaller restaurants, hotels and shops may not.
 Having cash as a backup is a good idea.

 Compare cards for use in Greece

 Consider getting a credit card without foreign transaction fees to save money on all of your purchases.
 In addition, you can save on flights with an airline cobranded credit card.

 If you often travel to Greece, save money with these cards:

 United Airlines is a member of the Star Alliance, which means you can earn and redeem miles on Turkish Airlines and Aegean Airlines flights between the US and Greece.

 Delta Air Lines is a member of the SkyTeam Alliance, which also has a number of flights — including the partner French airline KLM — between the US and Greece.